Effective Jun 2026 EBLR-linked · Floating Rate

 SBI Education Loan Female Interest Rate Benefits

-How the 0.5% female concession works
+How the 0.5% female discount works

 Where the 0.5% concession applies